 Building height and gross area (or square footage) are important when assessing hail damage and associated repair costs.
-As a building's height increases, the proportion of wall surface area relative to the overall area also increases (Figure 71).
+As a building's height increases, the proportion of wall surface area relative to the overall area also increases (Figure 96).
 Conversely, the proportion of roof surface area with respect to the overall building area decreases with increasing building height.
 In addition, structures with large floor areas and lower height will have a higher replacement value contribution attributed to the roof than a taller building with the same floor area.

-Figure 71.
+Figure 96.
 Increasing building height results in increased wall surface area relative to the overall building area

 The component-level hail vulnerability framework explicitly accounts for variations in vulnerability due to differences in a structure's square footage and height as well as a building's construction and occupancy type (as discussed previously).
 These features are used to calculate replacement ratios for all subcomponents and systems within a specific group of structures.
 This process helps assign the appropriate replacement value contribution to the building elements impacted by hail as well as those elements that are not exposed to hail but are still insured.
 The structural costs for non-damageable elements are scaled according to the size of the building, which reflects the contribution of damageable to non-damageable elements in the damage ratios relative to the total building value.
+Table 16 provides a summary of supported construction, occupancy, and height variations for hail.